tomchen/font-template/README.md

 (If you do not want to [support any IE](https://caniuse.com/#search=woff2), you can delete the `.woff` file and use only `.woff2` (the smallest and latest format))

-Then you use your customized `font-family` name ('MyFont' in the example):
+Then use your customized `font-family` name ('MyFont' in the example):

 ```css
 .my-special-font {